 What is Community Education?

-4. Learn and Serve: Learning through serving is a form of curriculum-based, experiential education that engages students in real-life experiences that address issues and needs of the community.
+Learning through service is a form of curriculum-based, experiential education that engages students in real-life experiences that address issues and needs of the community.
 The community becomes the classroom, enabling students to integrate academic knowledge and critical thinking skills with real-life issues.
 Students have an opportunity to become resources and respected leaders in their communities.

 Successful collaboration is dependent upon intentional, well-facilitated coordination.
 Community Education Directors assume responsibility for ensuring that continued progress is made in resolving school and community issues.
 Internally, Community Educators serve in many capacities with other school-based initiatives, i.e. Family Resource/Youth Services Centers, dropout prevention, drug, alcohol, and pregnancy intervention programs, school safety, after school programs, and others.
 Externally, Community Education provides linkage with business and industry, community agencies and organizations, and individuals to resolve community and school issues.